Peilong/peilong-website/content/courses/cs222/overview.md

 ## Course Coverage

-This course covers advanced programming and machine representation of data and data structures, including dynamic structures and files.
-Topics include C language syntax, memory allocation, run-time data organization, function linkage and parameter passing, and the relationship between high-level and machine languages.
-C is the primary language of instruction with Java being a comparative language.
-Linux operating system and command line skills will be introduced throughout the course.
+This course provides an in-depth exploration of advanced programming, emphasizing system programming, machine representation of data, dynamic structures, and files.
+It covers C language syntax, memory allocation, run-time data organization, function linkage, parameter passing, and the interplay between high-level and machine languages.
+The curriculum also introduces Linux OS and command-line skills, and integrates concepts of Virtual Machines, Cloud Computing, and Container technologies, reflecting current trends in the system programming landscape.

 ## Student Learning Outcomes